 - ਏ ਮਨ ਮੇਰਿਆ ਛਡਿ ਅਵਗਣ ਗੁਣੀ ਸਮਾਣਿਆ ਰਾਮ ॥: O my mind!
 Give up (your) demerits, and be absorbed in Raam (Mool, Truth, Virtues, Wisdom…). (sggs 1112).

 - ਕਹੁ ਨਾਨਕ ਤਬ ਹੀ ਮਨ ਛੁਟੀਐ ਜਉ ਸਗਲੇ ਅਉਗਨ ਮੇਟਿ ਧਰਹਾ ॥: Says Nanak – O mind!
 (You will be) emancipated (from Maya…) only when (you) eradicate all (your) demerits from within. ||4||4|| (sggs 1203).

-Unfortunately, totally contrary to Gurmat (Teaching of the Gurbani), all organized religions of the world are bent on pitting man against his fellow man!
+Unfortunately, totally contrary to the Gurmat Wisdom of the SGGS, all organized and institutionalized religions of the world are bent on pitting man against his fellow man!